-What was most helpful about this program?
 Participants found the educational content on LGBTQ+ identities and mental health risks very helpful.
 They valued the practical resources provided, the interactive elements of the training, and the opportunity to challenge their biases, broaden their perspectives, and foster empathy and allyship.

-What would make this program better?
 Participants desired longer sessions to cover topics more thoroughly and enhance interaction.
 They requested specific (e.g., mental health of LGBTQ+ older adults, the importance of pronouns), and suggested improving content accessibility to ensure the program reaches a braoder audience.